prathameshdange450-cmd/wine-quality-prediction/README.md

 * performed data cleaning, preprocessing and transformation to prepare the dataset for modeling

-* applid feature scaling and selection techniques to imporove model accuracy and stability
+* applid feature scaling and selection techniques to improve model accuracy and stability

 * checked the all root mean squaring value by applying different types of machine learning algorithm like Randomforestregressor,linearregression